 How is Dysphagia treated?

-- A Modified Barium Swallow Study (MBSS), which is a state-of-the-art radiographic (x-ray) procedure conducted by a speech pathologist and a radiologist.
+In addition, a registered speech pathologist can perform a swallowing evaluation, which may include a test to check your mouth's strength and swallowing movements, a challenge tray of various food textures and liquid consistencies, and/or a Modified Barium Swallow Study (MBSS), which is a state-of-the-art radiographic (x-ray) procedure conducted by a speech pathologist and a radiologist.

 - Adaptive equipment

-- Deep pharyngeal neurological stimulation &nash; an intense stimulation program of the oral-pharyngeal muscles
+- Deep pharyngeal neurological stimulation, which is an intense stimulation program of the oral-pharyngeal muscles

-- Thermostimulation &nash; a technique to trigger the automatic swallowing reflex
+- Thermo-stimulation, a technique to trigger an automatic swallowing reflex

 Other Resources on Dysphagia: